bu-bioinfo/bf751/index.md

 The written report will be due at the end of the final week of class (Friday).
 Reports will be submitted via the BU blackboard site.

+**Engagement (Perusall)** Everyone will read and comment on one article on Perusall weekly This will involve highlighting and adding hashtags and comments to assigned research articles on a weekly basis.
+For each paper I expect you to indicate reading by
+(1) Generating two-five comments on the assigned reading (2) Posing at least one question on the reading
+(3) Interacting with at least one other question posed by another student or the instructor

 **Grading for the course is distributed among several components and assignments** Note – all final project components total to 50% of final grade.